amillerman01/GitHub-Tutorial/README.md

 You can make changes directly to your repository from the github.com website.
 This automatically makes changes to the remote copy of the repository, instead of your local copy.
 In order to see those changes on your computer, you will need to fetch and pull the changes down.

 Editing files on github.com is useful for small changes and updates, but is not as viable when you are trying to add multiple files or changes at once, especially in complex folder structures.
 That is a task better suited for being done locally on your computer and pushed to the GitHub serveers.

+For more info, see the official documentation from GitHub [here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).

 ## 2.2.
 Inviting people to collaborate